 Dough for prosphoro is very different to most bread doughs.
 It needs to have a much lower hydration, for better stamping and to lessen the development of large air cells.

-For every 100 grams of flour we use 50mls by weight, of water.
+WATER:- Start with half the weight of the flour as the weight of the water.
+For every 100 grams of flour we use 50mls (grams) by weight, of water.

 SIZE OF BAKING PAN - PROPORTIONS AGAIN